Pilot - Helicopter

 Applications of Mathematics

-To become a commercial flying pilot you require a Commercial Pilot Licence (Helicopter) (CPL(H).
+To become a helicopter pilot, you first need to train for a Private Pilot Licence (Helicopter) or PPL(H).

 You can obtain the CPL(H) in two ways:

-To study for the commercial pilot examinations, you can undertake this in a classroom environment or via distance learning.
-At the end of the study programme you will be required to sit the nine commercial pilot examinations.
+You can study for the commercial pilot examinations in a classroom environment or via distance learning.
+At the end of the study programme, you’ll sit the nine commercial pilot examinations.

-Once these have been completed and the necessary flight experience gained, then you can start a 35-hour 'commercial flying course'.
+Once these have been completed and you’ve gained the necessary flight experience, you can start a 35-hour 'commercial flying course'.
 This may be reduced to 30 hours when the PPL(H) includes night flying.
-Once this is completed you must undertake a commercial pilot 'skills test' with a CAA examiner before your CPL(H) can be issued.
+Then you must undertake a commercial pilot 'skills test' with a CAA examiner before your CPL(H) can be issued.

-CPL(H) courses can cost in the region of £45,000 depending on the school.
-This cost does not normally include board and lodging.
-Undertaking a CPL(H) is an immense commitment with numerous considerations to be thought out.
-To gain your Private Pilot Licence (Helicopter) may cost more than £10,000.
+CPL(H) courses can cost £45,000 or more, depending on the school.
+This cost doesn't normally include board and lodging.
+To gain your PPL(H) may cost more than £10,000.

 You can start training for your PPL(H) from 16 years of age and be granted your licence from 17 years of age.